isalkovic/cp4i-mq-samples/15-ldap/README.md

 # Configure and deploy the queue manager

-You can copy/paste the commands shown here to go step-by-step (suggested for first time to better understand the process), or simply run the script to execute them all [deploy-qm15-qmgr.sh](./deploy-qm15-qmgr.sh).
+You can copy/paste the commands shown here to go step-by-step (suggested for first time to better understand the process), or simply run the [deploy-qm15-qmgr.sh](./deploy-qm15-qmgr.sh) script to execute all the commands automatically.

 **Remember that you must be logged in to your OpenShift cluster.**